lizawilliamson050/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth

 This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially worse performance overall.
 It's often better to write clear, simple code first and optimize only when profiling identifies specific bottlenecks.

+# 2023-12-02
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.
+This quote reminds us that while optimizing code for efficiency is important, it should not be done prematurely or without careful consideration.
+It's better to write clear, maintainable code first and optimize later if necessary, rather than trying to optimize too early and potentially introducing bugs or making the code harder to understand.